SPECIALTY CLAIMS AVOIDANCE

 (58 % of all injectables hit the group’s stop loss)

-The Pharmacy Exchange provides PROVEN and EFFICENT ways to reduce specialty spend.
+The Pharmacy Exchange provides PROVEN and EFFICIENT ways to reduce specialty spend.
 In most cases a savings of 60% off each program is available for specialty medicine.
-To submit a deidentified quote click on the link below.
+To submit a de-identified quote, click on the link below.
 It does not cost you anything to obtain a quote, If you provide just a few de-identified fields from you or your client’s monthly drug claim file.

 Please contact us at info@pharmaex.org for more information